| | Color

 color model.
 Please note that RGB and CMY colors are opposite or

 complimentary colors.
 See the diagrams above and below.
+HSB

-Color Model
+Color Model This color

 model is based on Hue, Saturation and Brightness (or lightness).